Download and print as a PDF (546kB pdf)

 Symptoms will usually become less noticeable with time, as your body adjusts to lower oestrogen levels.

-In general, hormone replacement therapy is not recommended in women who have had hormone positive breast cancer but there are other things that can help.
+In general, hormone replacement therapy (HRT) is not recommended in women who have had hormone positive breast cancer but there are other things that can help.

 What can help me manage the side effects of anti-hormone therapies?